valohai/docs/source/tutorials/valohai/advanced/index.rst

     **Note**

-    You can define the maximum API token lifetime for all users in your organisation under the organisation settings.
+    You can define the maximum API token lifetime for all users in your organization under the organization settings.
 ..

 .. seealso::